guidefari/here_hugo/apps/v2/src/content/note/effective.md

 return runtimeLive.runPromise(program);
 ```

-Compare to `try/catch`: one block, manual `instanceof` checks, no help from the compiler if you forget a case or if a new error tag shows up later.

-With `catchTag`, drop a handler and the leftover error stays in the signature until something deals with it.
-Add a new tagged error upstream and every call site that doesn't handle it lights up.
+With `try/catch`, I'd check each error with `instanceof` myself.
+If I drop a `catchTag` handler, its error stays in the signature.
+A new tagged error upstream also shows up at call sites that need to handle it.

-You deal with known failure modes at compile time instead of runtime. (`#shift-left`, as the exec's would say😆)
+I can deal with those failures while writing the code. (`#shift-left`, as the exec's would say😆)

 ## The runtime is where layers actually run

-An `Effect` is a description, not an execution.
-Nothing happens until you hand it to a runtime.

-The runtime owns the service map, the scheduler, the fiber supervisor, and the lifecycle of any resources your layers acquired (DB pools, HTTP clients, OTel exporters).

-Before a runtime will accept a program, the `R` channel has to be empty.
-Forget a layer and you get a type error, not a 3am page:
+Creating an `Effect` describes the work.
+A runtime runs it and manages the services and resources it needs, including DB pools, HTTP clients and OTel exporters.

+The `R` channel must be empty before a runtime can run a program.
+If I forget a layer, the compiler catches it:

 ```ts
 //        Type 'Database' is not assignable to type 'never'